aAT0047/MRDagent/README.md

 MRD-Agent workflow consists of five key steps：1.Initialize 2.
 Feature Extractor 3.Adaptive Parameters  4.Meta-model Training

 ## 1.Initialize
-Split ctDNA Samples & gold VCF files ( historical data)
+Split ctDNA Samples & gold VCF files ( **historical data**)

-This section describes how to use the `split_by_bed.py` script to split BAM and VCF files based on BED regions for each sample, and generate a CSV mapping table.
+This section describes how to use the **split_genomic_interval.py** script to split BAM and VCF files based on BED regions for each sample, and generate a CSV mapping table.

 ### Prerequisites